epfl-ada/ada-2022-project-hltw/docs/index.md

 ## Analyzing the detoured paths

-For inspecting the paths with the most detours, we sort all the paths with the portion of distance-decreasing edges, and select the 50 paths with least portion of distance-decreasing edges.
+For inspecting the paths with the most detours, we sort all the paths with the portion of distance-decreasing edges and select the 50 paths with the least portion of distance-decreasing edges.
 After that, we manually inspect these paths and check if there are some similarities.
-Note that there are some very lucky paths of which the starting point and the destination are exactly the same, and thus leads to no distance-decreasing edges, of course we filter out them in this part.
+Note that there are some very lucky paths in which the starting point and the destination are exactly the same, and thus leads to no distance-decreasing edges, of course, we filter out them in this part.

 Here are some examples of the detoured paths.